Can pets eat Croissant?

 Description

-Croissants are laminated pastries made by folding butter into yeast dough to create thin flaky layers.
-They are sold as plain croissants, mini croissants, and filled versions in bakeries, grocery packs, and frozen dough products.
-Their fat and refined carbohydrate load is high for small serving sizes.
+Croissants are laminated pastries made by folding butter into yeast dough to create thin flaky layers, sold plain, filled, and in frozen dough form.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.